saltstack-formulas/template-formula/TOFS_pattern.md

 {% endfor %}
 ```

-This way we are localy **overriding the template files** offered by the formula in order to make a more complex adaptation.
+This way we are locally **overriding the template files** offered by the formula in order to make a more complex adaptation.
 Of course, this could be applied as well to any of the files, including the state files.

-###Files Switch
+### Files Switch

 To bring some order into the set of template files included in a formula, as we commented, we suggest have a similar structure to a normal final file system under `files/default`.

 We can make coexist different templates for different minions, classified by any [grain](http://docs.saltstack.com/en/latest/topics/targeting/grains.html) value, just creating new directories under `files`.
 This mechanism is based in **using values of some grains as a switch for the directories under `files/`**.